The 3Landesmuseen in Brunswick are the biggest museums in the state of Lower Saxony and are made up of:

 The Herzog Anton Ulrich-Museum and the Staatliches Naturhistorisches Museum originated from the collections of the Guelf dukes of Brunswick and were first opened to the public in 1754, making them some of the oldest museums in Europe.
 The Braunschweigisches Landesmuseum was initiated by Brunswick citizens and opened at the end of the 19th century.
 In 2007 the three formerly independent museums were joined together and formed the 3Landesmuseen.

-At a total of seven locations, the State Museums teach their visitors about history, archeology, art, and natural history.
+At a total of eight locations, the State Museums teach their visitors about history, archeology, art, and natural history.
 You can find our permanent and special exhibitions at the following locations:

 Herzog Anton Ulrich-Museum: